croct-tech/plug-react/README.md

 }
 ```

+You can specify the version of the slot by passing a versioned ID in the form `id@version`.
+For example,
+passing `home-banner@1` will fetch the content for the `home-banner` slot in version 1.
+Not specifying a
+version number is the same as passing `home-banner@latest`, which will load the latest version of the slot.

+> ✅ Best practice
+> It's strongly recommended to specify a slot version for production deployments.
+> That way, you ensure the front end will always receive content with the expected
+> schema while your team can freely evolve the content's schema in parallel.

 #### Fault tolerance

 The following example shows how you can specify a fallback state for the `home-banner` slot: